 For such a small place Rason has an awful lot of hotels, so we shall not be naming every one of them!

 - Rajin Hotel – Originally built by the Japanese during colonial times this gem is opposite the main square (where all the action happens).
-Read more about the history of the Rajin here.
+Read more about the history of Rajin.

-- Pippa Hotel – There are actually more than one Pippha Hotels, but the main one we are speaking of is located on Pippha Islands and has the best karaoke room!
+- Pipha Hotel – There are actually more than one Pipha Hotels, but the main one we are speaking of is located on Pipha Islands and has the best karaoke room!

 Conclusion on Rason